 The Internet Happened, Now What?

 Like it has changed so many other things, the internet has revolutionized the world of sales.
-But what exactly does this mean for learning how increase sales in your retail store?
+But what exactly does this mean for learning how to increase sales in your retail store?

 It means that with information now at our fingertips and available whenever we need or want it, customers are no longer dependent upon a salesperson (that’s you) to choose the right product for them.
 Often, customers are doing this all before they even enter your store.
 So where does that leave you?
-Well, put bluntly, if you’re still adopting A-B-C tactics, you’d better hope that the person you pressured into buying that expensive grill, costly sundress, or pricey bottle of wine hasn’t heard of Yelp — because their negative review can potentially cost you dearly with potential new customers.
+Well, put bluntly, if you’re still using A-B-C tactics, you’d better hope that the person you pressured into buying that expensive grill, costly sundress, or pricey bottle of wine hasn’t heard of Yelp — because their negative review can potentially cost you dearly with potential new customers.

 Stores and merchants that are still using these aggressive push tactics are getting slammed with bad reviews and BBB (Better Business Bureau) complaints.
 Horror stories online about bad customer service are a dime a dozen.
-As a result, merchants can have problems acquiring new customers and struggle to keep existing one.
+As a result, merchants can have problems acquiring new customers and struggle to keep existing ones.

 So what do modern sales techniques look like?
 To begin with, we now live in a world where 81 percent of shoppers research purchases online before they buy in stores.
 This means that the biggest change in the world of sales needs to be for merchants to expand their thoughts and strategies upstream in the sales funnel.

-This essentially means that if small business merchants want to increase their sales, they can’t sit waiting in their stores hoping that customers will magically find them.
+This essentially means that if small retailers want to increase their sales, they can’t sit waiting in their stores hoping that customers will magically find them.
 Instead, shop owners and retailers need to head upstream and guide prospective patrons down the sales funnel.
-Merchants need to consider the entire customer journey and find ways to engage and support customers at each point, as they seek out information, and as they seek solutions to their problems.
+Merchants need to consider the entire customer journey and find ways to engage and support customers at each point, as they seek out information, and as they find solutions to their problems.
 This process is broadly known as customer acquisition and is often represented as a funnel.